 Journey across this diverse country by train; Kolkata to the majestic hill stations of Darjeeling and Shimla, holy Varanasi on the Ganges, the Taj Mahal in Agra and more!

 Cultural Kolkata is an amazing example of east meets west.
-Today we enjoy a sightseeing tour which includes a visit to the Victoria Memorial.
+This morning we meet our guide and group at 8:00 for a welcome meeting before we enjoy a sightseeing tour which includes a visit to the Victoria Memorial.
 Opened by the Prince of Wales in 1921, this imposing vision in marble is often called the “Taj” of the British Raj.
 It also overlooks the grassy Maidan, known as the Brigade Parade ground which forms part of the city’s green belt.

 Overnight: Kolkata | Breakfast

 Kolkata - New Jalpaiguri.
 Today is free to independently explore Kolkata.
 Early this evening, we board the Darjeeling Mail train (1st class A/C sleeper) and relax as the train heads north to New Jalpaiguri.

 New Jalpaiguri - Darjeeling - Varanasi.
 Arriving into New Jalpaiguri early on day 4, we continue our journey to Darjeeling by car.
 Lofty Darjeeling sits at an altitude of 2124m with a backdrop consisting of mighty snow-clad Himalayan peaks and verdant tea plantations.
 Owing to Darjeeling's close proximity to Tibet, the town has a Tibetan Refugee Centre which cares for the young and old and has craft workshops that produce carpets, leather work and other Tibetan curios.
 If you have time, it’s worth a look.